ng-gist/ngrx-tut/README.md

 - Basic understanding of rxjs
 - Basic understanding of API's and access to some api account.
 I will be using github for our example.
 - Some knowledge of typescript is nice to have.
+- Install latest version of angular-cli and npm

 ## Concepts